box18naija.com box18naija.com

 Advertisement

-Home / AFCON / CAF’s Decision to Annul Senegal’s 2025 AFCON Win in Favor of Morocco is Another Questionable Decision in A Long List
+Home / AFCON / CAF’s Decision On Senegal’s and Morocco’s 2025 AFCON Final is Another Questionable Decision in A Long List

 LONGFORM/OP-ED

-CAF’s Decision to Annul Senegal’s 2025 AFCON Win in Favor of Morocco is Another Questionable Decision in A Long List
+CAF’s Decision On Senegal’s and Morocco’s 2025 AFCON Final is Another Questionable Decision in A Long List

 Ifeoluwa Ettu